 If cutting your spending is not enough to move the needle look at ways to boost your income too:

 - When did you last ask for a pay-rise?
 A while ago (or never)?
 Now is the time to stop being shy.

-- Could you work two jobs (for a while) – your normal one plus a side hustle in the evening/on weekends?
+- Could you work two jobs (for a period of time) – your normal one plus a side hustle in the evening or on weekends?